p--q/TCU/README.md

 	tcu = smgr.createInstanceWithContext("pq.Tcu", ctx)  # smgr: service manager, ctx: component context

 	# wtree() method outputs trees to the default browser.
+	# When outputting to the web browser, anchors are attached to the IDL reference.
 	tcu.wtree(arg)  # arg is a UNO object or a string of IDL full name.

 	# tree() method returns a list of lines.